isomerpages/govtech-gobusiness-main/_run-and-grow/skillsfuture-for-enterprise/identify-suitable-courses-and-initiatives.md

 - Funding eligibility of your organisation (SME status) and the employees you intend to register for the course(s)

-- Whether the course is eligible for SillsFuture Enterprise Credit (SFEC) and Absentee Payroll (AP) funding
+- Whether the course is eligible for SkillsFuture Enterprise Credit (SFEC) and Absentee Payroll (AP) funding

 - The net out-of-pocket amount you need to pay (after the subsidies are applied) and GST